LorealCI/the-happy-place/README.md

 AS A parent/guardian I WANT TO navigate the website quickly and without confusion SO I CAN efficiently find the information I need without feeling overwhelmed.

+## Colours
+I spent some time refining my colour palette as its the one of the key components in a design process.
+After much research I wanted to choose brighter softer colours that captivates and welcomes my users.
+I chose light blue as my main colour as I closely relate that to a 'calming' colour.

+I searched for colour palettes with specific colours in mind - blue, yellow and pink -  which led me to www.colorpalettes.net.
+After i found the colour palette i thought was best i checked it against the colour contrast checker.

+Main Palette:
+⦁	Jet Stream #ADCDCB --light blue
+⦁	Coral Pink #F88379 --pink
+⦁	Wisteria Yellow #F7C815 --yellow
+⦁	White #FFFFFF
+⦁	Black #000000